Helen Brett Scholarship

 Questions?

-A selection committee comprised of IAEE Faculty Advisory Task Force members and staff will review and rate the applications, and scholarship awards will be based solely on these ratings.
-Scholarship recipients will be announced by 1 July.
+A selection committee comprised of IAEE Faculty Advisory Committee members will review and rate the applications, and scholarship awards will be based solely on these ratings.
+Scholarship recipients will be announced this summer.

 Undergraduate Students